CodeyMoore/repo/docs/assets/com.codeymoore.essentialutilities/description.md

 Tested iOS'
 Most of iOS 12 and 13
 iOS 12.4.7 and 13.5 are the iOS I've always tested on
-It should "mostly" work iOS 14.0 too but I'm unable to test
+It "should" work iOS 14.0 as well but I'm unable to test

 A simple preference bundle thats gives users the able to -
 - SBReload
 - Enter Safe Mode
 - Reset UICache
+- Restart Bluetoothd
 - Restart SpringBoard
 - Restart BackBoardd
 - Restart MediaServerd